EGR314Team308/Team308.github.io/index.md

 The power budget was used to estimate the power needs of the greenhouse to see and make sure the greenhouse can be used for a sustainable amount of time.
 The power budget allows the team to be within the safety margin and run the greenhouse for at least an hour.
 The power budget is below.

 ### Full Version Component Selection and Power Budget

+The full version of the component selection and power budget are shared in the appendix below.
+A summary of the component selection focusing just on what was selected is shown below.

 [Link to Appendix B: Full Version Component Selection and Power Budget](Component Selection.md) <br>